kp0430/my-website/README.md

 final project for web programming.
-Using NodeJS for the backend, html, css, and java for the frontend.
+Using NodeJS for the backend, html, css, and javascript for the frontend.